grahamjh99/VisionDrive/part-02/capstone-part-02.md

 ## Overview

-This will be an overview of your approach with a well-articulated summary that includes your problem statement, outlines your proposed methods and models, defines any risks & assumptions, and includes any revisions from your initial goals & criteria, as needed.

-In addition, you'll want to create a local database for your data, import and clean your data.
-You'll want to describe and create a data dictionary for your dataset(s), and perform your initial exploratory data analysis.

-**Goal**: A summary notebook outlining your project's goals, methods, models, and EDA.
+Based on the feedback you received from your lightning talk, choose **one** of your topic areas to move forward.
+For Part 2, you'll need to collect the dataset(s) you intend to use for your project.

+This is not always a trivial task.
+Remember that data acquisition, transformation, and cleaning are typically the most time-consuming parts of data science projects, so don’t procrastinate!

+Once you have your data, read into it and review it to confirm whether it is as productive as you intended.
+If not, switch datasets, gather additional data (e.g. multiple datasets), or revise your project goals.
+Finally, document your chosen topic criteria and work so far.

+**Goal**: Find the data you need for your project, read into it, and document your chosen topic.

 ---

 ## Requirements

-Your work must:
+1. Find and Clean Your Data: Source and format the required data for your project.
+ - Create a local database
+ - Create a data dictionary
+2. Perform preliminary data munging and cleaning of the data relevant to your project goals.
+ - Review data to verify initial assumptions
+ - Clean and munge data as necessary
+3. Describe your data, keeping the intended audience of your final report in mind.
+ - Document your work so far in a Jupyter notebook.

+#### Bonus

+4. Document your project goals (revise from your initial pitch)
  - Articulate “Specific aim”
  - Outline proposed methods and models
  - Define risks & assumptions
-- Revise initial goals & success criteria, as needed
-- Create local database
-- Describe data cleaning/munging techniques
-- Create a data dictionary
-- Perform & summarize EDA

-- ***Bonus:***
- - Explain how you intend to evaluate your results.
-What tuning metric and evaluation approaches do you intend to use?
- - Identify 1-2 additional datasets that may help you triangulate your findings.
-How might these relate to your data?
- - Create a blog post of at least 500 words (and 1-2 graphics!) that describes your assumptions and processes for EDA.
+5. Create a blog post of at least 500 words that describes your work so far.
 Link to it in your Jupyter notebook.

 ---

 ## Deliverable Format & Submission

- - Materials must be submitted in a clearly labeled Jupyter notebook, including:
-  - Markdown writeups, code, and visualizations
- - Materials must be submitted via a Github PR to the instructor's repo.
- - Materials must be submitted by the end of Week 8.
+- Table, file, or database with relevant text file or notebook description.

 ---

 ## Suggested Ways to Get Started

-- Don’t hesitate to write throwaway code to solve short term problems
-- Read the docs for whatever technologies you use.
-Most of the time, there is a tutorial that you can follow, but not always, and learning to read documentation is crucial to your success!
-- Write pseudocode before you write actual code.
-Thinking through the logic of something helps.
-- Document **everything**.
+- Review your initial proposal topic and feedback, and revise accordingly.
+- Spend time with your data and verify that it can help you accomplish the goals you set out to pursue.
+- If not, document how you intend to either change those goals.
+- Alternatively, go find some additional data and/or try another source.

 ---